 Melvin Benn, Festival Republic.

-There are obvious ethical and legal reasons to improve access, but investing in Disability Equality Training and Access Auditing also makes sound business sense.
+There are obvious ethical and legal reasons to improve access, but investing in Disability Equality Training and Consultancy also makes sound business sense.
 Our clients are regularly amazed by the strength of reaction they receive from customers and employees when they improve their accessibility.
 The changes often enrich the experience of all customers, whether disabled or not, inevitably generating new business, diversifying audiences and increasing revenue.

 Deaf and disabled customers are often overlooked despite representing an annual spending power estimated at £80billion per year in the UK.
 Few people travel to gigs on their own and if you turn away Deaf and disabled people, then you are missing out on the business of their friends and family too.